 This recipe is so perfect for rainy Spring days!
 Chicken noodle soup is one of my favorites and I love trying different versions of the classic.
 This soup is filled with veggies, vermicelli noodles and herbs.
 The fresh ingredients give the recipe a lighter effect which is great for the current season.
 The broth is simple and clean, seasoned with cilantro, parsley and lime juice.
-While I’m used to the thicker egg noodles in chicken noodle, I really liked the thin vermicelli noodles too.
+While I’m used to the thicker egg noodles in chicken noodle soup I really liked the thin vermicelli noodles too.
 You can make the soup easily with just 4 drumsticks but I chose to make the stock and soup out of the whole chicken.
 I like the mixture of white and dark meat in the soup; plus the whole bird flavors the stock nicely.
 I can see this becoming a regular meal on colder days!

 This stew is a great combination of Fall and middle eastern flavors.
 The recipe brings together shredded chicken, butternut squash, chickpeas, Bulgur wheat, preserved lemons and savory spices.
 This combination makes a great dinner on a cold night.
 Butternut squash has been a favorite of mine for a while and once again it didn’t disappoint!
 Another favorite ingredient of mine is preserved lemon which flavored the stew very nicely.
 The bulgur, chickpeas and chicken made the stew extra hearty and delicious!
 I topped the stew with a little yogurt and lemons slices for garnish.